Quantum Kramers-Henneberger Transformation: Explicit evaluation of

 with the higher-order terms vanishing as well.
-Here, $F(t',t) = \left[\dot{\hat \alpha}_i(t'), \dot{\hat \alpha}_i(t)\right]$ is a $c$-number.
+Here, $F(t',t) = \left[\dot{\hat \alpha}(t'), \dot{\hat \alpha}(t)\right]$ is a $c$-number.
 Consequently, we obtain

-From these two examples, we can already gain insight into the general transformation: higher order iterations of $j$ not only reproduce the same orders of $(im/\hbar)$ as those appearing in the $(j-1)$th iteration, but also introduce additional contributions that are multiplied by the function $F(t_j,t)=\prod^{j-1}_{k=1}F(t_{k+1},t_{k})$.~Consequently, in the limit $\delta \to 0$ (equivalently, $N \to \infty$) we can express
+From these two examples, we can already gain insight into the general transformation: higher order iterations of $j$ not only reproduce the same orders of $i\beta$ as those appearing in the $(j-1)$th iteration, but also introduce additional contributions that are multiplied by chained products of commutators $F(t_1,t)\prod^{j-1}_{k=1}F(t_{k+1},t_{k})$.~Consequently, in the limit $\delta \to 0$ (equivalently, $N \to \infty$) they can be expressed as a series of time-ordered integrals:

 Thus, in the main text we identify